 Let’s start with the traditional holiday treats you can find at Candy Place and Pooh’s Corner in Disneyland, at Trolley Treats in Disney’s California Adventure and Marceline’s Confectionery in Downtown Disney.
 Of course, they still offer their gourmet decorated caramel apples (my favorite treat of them all).

 - Packaged holiday treats such as toffee, popcorn, crispy treats, peanut brittle and chocolate-covered pretzels

-It seems that each holiday, the churros get more and more decked out for the holidays.
-You can find colorful and flavored churros throughout both parks.
+It seems that each year, the churros get more and more decked out for the holidays.
+You can find colorful and flavored churros, as well as Disneyland Christmas food items and accessories, throughout both parks at the food carts.

 Holiday Churros at Disneyland Include:

 - Chocolate-Cinnamon Churro – Traditional cinnamon-sugar churro rolled in hot chocolate powder (Castle Hub)